Pages from the history of nursing and public health in the United States

 I’m not sure who at googlebooks is standing around scanning all these dusty tomes.
 But I personally am very grateful.

 Edna Finch, by very early adulthood, had become the main support of her mother and siblings.
 Trained as a nurse, she somehow or other brought her family from their home in upstate NY to Milwaukee, Wisconsin.
 There she became a visiting nurse.
-And then she was appointed by the city of Milwaukee’s Commissioner of Health as its public health inspector.
-Later, she stepped into the job which gained her the most press coverage (see above for one example from the New York Times): the United States’ first “woman policeman.”
-(Her police powers were to arrest factory owners who flouted labor and sanitary laws.)
+And then she was appointed by the socialist city government’s Commissioner of Health as Milwaukee’s public health inspector.
+Later, she earned the job which gained her the most press coverage (see above for one example from the New York Times): the United States’ first “woman policeman.”
+(Her police powers under the socialist Milwaukee government were to arrest factory owners and sweatshop labor employers who flouted labor and sanitary laws.)

 I’ll write more in future posts about “the first woman policeman.”
 For now, by way of introduction to Edna Finch, here is my most recent treasure-find via googlebooks: